GeorgeKrs/deskbird/ReadMe.md

 # About

 This is the backend project for Deskbird's assignment.
-The stack is Node Js, Express Js, Typescript, Sequelize & Postgres
+The stack is Node Js, Express Js, TypeScript, Sequelize & Postgres
 </br>

 The development was done in: